pronovic/gha-shared-workflows/README.md

 If you need a different command, and it's more complicated than a single line like this, you should extract a script to somewhere in the repository and invoke that script in the `test-suite-command`.
 However, in any repo that follows the standard `run` script convention, it's best just to adjust the `suite` task to do what you need.

 > _Note:_ The matrix versions are passed in as JSON strings because GitHub Actions does not support workflow inputs of type array.
-As of this writing (October of 2022), passing in JSON like this is the [most highly rated solution solution](https://github.com/community/community/discussions/11692?sort=top#discussioncomment-3541856).
+As of this writing (October of 2022), passing in JSON like this is the [most highly rated solution](https://github.com/community/community/discussions/11692?sort=top#discussioncomment-3541856).

 ## poetry-release